lampajr/hyperfoil.github.io/userguide/installation/k8s.md

 ---
 ---

 # Deploying in Kubernetes/Openshift

+> Note: currently we support only Openshift deployments out-of-the-box.
+This is tracked as [issue #207](https://github.com/Hyperfoil/Hyperfoil/issues/206) - we will welcome if the community helps paving the path to vanilla Kubernetes.

 A convenient alternative to running Hyperfoil on hosts with SSH access is deploying it in Kubernetes or Openshift.
 The recommended way to install it using an operator in your Openshift console - just go to Operators - OperatorHub and search for 'hyperfoil', and follow the installation wizard.
 Alternatively you can [deploy the controller manually]({{ "/userguide/installation/k8s_manual.html" | absolute_url }})